openspending/community.openspending.org/blog/_posts/2016-06-14-announcing-the-Alpha-Version-of-Open-Spending-Next.md

+---
-# Announcing the Alpha Version of Open Spending
+title: "Announcing the Alpha Version of Open Spending Next"
+authors:

-Authors: The Open Spending Team
+- The Open Spending Team
+---

 We’re happy to announce that a new, improved version of Open Spending is now being launched as an Alpha Version.
 Open Spending Next provides a set of tools enabling users to visualise, analyse and publish budget and spending data against an Open Fiscal Data standard.